 Introduction:

 Our ‘blue planet’ Earth is so beautiful and full of mysteries.
 Do you know what mystery we will be solving today?
 It’s about the imaginary lines that aren’t visible in reality but are very important for making our Earth function properly.
 These lines help keep all living beings alive and allow us to enjoy our planet.
+So, we will take the help of a globe for practical knowledge of how the lines actually work.

 Do you remember the shape of our Earth?